SeattleColleges/Licton-Springs-Review/README.md

 # Licton-Springs-Review
-This repository is for the Licton Springs Review web and mobile project
+# Project Overview
+This repository contains the code for the visual and literary art website and mobile app for The Licton Springs Review, completely redesigned and rebuilt from scratch.
+The goal of this project is to create an immersive, visually appealing platform where users can explore and engage with artistic and literary content seamlessly across web and mobile devices